Adam20058/script/README.md

 # Highlights

-This collection of micro projects highlight the following fundamentals in C programming language (not in any order):
+This collection of micro projects highlight the following fundamentals in topics covered in class and outside material I found (not in any order):

 1. Essential Linux Commands
 2. Shell Variables/ Environment Variables